 From dinner on Friday night to lunch on Monday, expect a weekend full of music, camaraderie, and relaxation.
-After dinner on Friday, we will Meet the Staff (see below), when each of our staff members does a brief show-and-tell about their weekend workshops.
+After dinner on Friday, we will Meet the Staff, when each of our staff members does a brief show-and-tell about their weekend workshops.
 Then we'll probably play Themes from a Hat, followed by late-night jamming and singing (with snacks and coffee).
 There will be a Silent Auction to benefit our scholarship funds, where you can find many a treasure.

-Saturday and Sunday will offer a variety of workshops, a dance, a Camper Concert where all attendees are invited to perform, and an evening concert, with late-night jamming and singing.
+Saturday and Sunday will offer a variety of workshops, a dance (or maybe two), a Camper Concert where all attendees are invited to perform, and an evening concert, with late-night jamming and singing.

 Monday morning there will be workshops until lunch, then it is all over until next time

 The hotel and the area offer plenty of options for hiking, swimming in the heated indoor pool, indulging in the spa (extra charges), or just lying about and relaxing.

 |CrossStitch (Alice Backer and Phyllis Elkind)